ClareMSYanGit/Interop-TestSuites/SharePoint/Docs/SharePointTestSuiteDeploymentGuide.md

 1. Update the property value in the common configuration file and the test suite-specific configuration files according to the comment of the property.

 2. By default, the test suites use PowerShell script in the SUT control adapter to configure the SUT.
-If you chose interactive mode for the SUT control adapter as described in section[Set the test suite to interactive mode](#set-the-test-suite-to-interactive-mode), skip this step.
+If you chose interactive mode for the SUT control adapter as described in [Set the test suite to interactive mode](#set-the-test-suite-to-interactive-mode), skip this step.

     a.
 Set the execution policy to **RemoteSigned**.